enupal/docs/docs/translate/settings/yandex.md

+---
+date: 2020-05-14
+description: The API provides access to the Yandex online machine translation service.
+It supports more than 90 languages and can translate separate words or complete texts.
+---

 # Yandex

 The API provides access to the Yandex online machine translation service.
 It supports more than 90 languages and can translate separate words or complete texts.